-Activity <£250k £251k - £500k £501k+

-Head of Occident Delegratilization

-Seek Head of Service / Relevant Head of Cabinet

-Approval to Assistant Service / Assistant

-Contract Director Director in The Cabinet Report

-A consultation with the Template will be used, and

-A record of the Corporate the Cabinet Approval

-request for Leadership Team and process followed.

-approval can be relevant Cabinet

-done via email.
-A Member(s) Responsible Officer will

-briefing note must ensure that the requirement

-be prepared.
-Once A record of the request is placed on the Forward

-consultation has for approval can be Plan in sufficient to reflect

-concluded, the done via email.
-A the agreed Procurement

-HOS should briefing note must be Timeline.

-complete an prepared for the group

-Officer Decision to be consulted.

-form.
-Sufficient time must be

-given to review and

-provide comments.

-Once consultation has

-concluded, the HOS

-should complete an

-Officer Decision form.
+Activity <£250k £251k - £500k £501k+ Seek Approval to Contract Head of Service / Assistant Director A record of the request for approval can be done via email.
+A briefing note must be prepared.
+Once consultation has concluded, the HOS should complete an Officer Decision form.
+Relevant Head of Service / Assistant Director in consultation with the Corporate Leadership Team and relevant Cabinet Member(s) A record of the request for approval can be done via email.
+A briefing note must be prepared for the group to be consulted.
+Sufficient time must be given to review and provide comments.
+Once consultation has concluded, the HOS should complete an Officer Decision form.
+Cabinet The Cabinet Report Template will be used, and the Cabinet Approval process followed.
+Responsible Officer will ensure that the requirement is placed on the Forward Plan in sufficient to reflect the agreed Procurement Timeline.